esl/amoc/README.md

 ## Developing a scenario

-All files related to test scenarios are placed in `scenario` directory.
+All files related to scenarios should be placed in the `scenarios` directory.

-Test scenarios is described entirely by a module in Erlang programming language.
+A scenario specification is just an [Erlang](http://www.erlang.org/) module that exposes the necessary callback functions.

 A typical scenario file will look like this: